 GP’s, Rheumatologists, Neurologists and Cardio Vascular specialists, were initially a little dubious regarding my vaping habits, moreover the ingredients.
 The focus was never about vaping, and once I explained the formula of PG, VG, Nicotine and a dash of flavours, the general consensus was that little harm would likely be caused.
 (This was back in 2008)

-Emotions and stress can be a factor in so many ailments and certainly can be applicable to autoimmune and neurological conditions.
+Emotions and stress can be a factor with so many ailments, and certainly can be applicable to autoimmune and neurological conditions.
 Maintaining a calm, mental state is crucial to many disorders.
 Nicotine has shown to provide a calming effect as well as aiding in memory, one’s ability to focus, comprehend and analyse.

 Signs of Improvement

 After 20 years of high blood pressure, my BP has stabilised and blood flow has improved.
 My body is slowly healing, partially because I no longer smoke, and time has allowed for nerves to begin the healing process.
 (I’ve always been active and maintain a healthy diet)

-Although there are grey areas, the medical opinion is this – It is likely that the continued use of nicotine reduces the frequency and intensity of Raynaud’s symptoms that are exacerbated from stress and emotion.
+Although there are grey areas, some physicians have suggested that It is likely that the continued use of liquid nicotine reduces the intensity of Raynaud’s symptoms that are exacerbated from stress and emotion.
 We also know now that nicotine can have a positive impact on various neurological disorders.

 Vaping nicotine is not intended as a cure for illness.
 However, research suggests that the benefits can indeed be measured, both neurologically and psychologically.
 See our post – The Truth about Nicotine

 Far too many are convinced that nicotine is little more than an addictive, dangerous drug.
 With respect, they are incorrect.
 It’s a pity but this must change and I believe it will.